mlavi/calmbootcamp/udacity/hce/2/outline.md

     - Launch blueprint, verify SSH key works via web terminal, delete application.
     - Save your blueprint to the workspace.
     - Clone your blueprint to C2L4-Web, we'll use the clone for the start of the next exercise.
-  - Concept: Application Profiles Pill
+  - [move to course 3] Concept: Application Profiles Pill
     - Every blueprint has a default profile, it can be thought of a base layer of the blueprint.
       - The default profile was used in the single-VM blueprint, but it was invisible to the user.
       - If needed, the default profile can be renamed for a better description for operators.